ProgrammingProject2024SP3Team3/DriveHub/DriveHubTests/TestFindings.md

 ## 2. Aligning Tests with Controller Behavior

 We need to ensure that our tests match the current behavior of the controller.
-Let's take a closer look at why this mismatch is happening:

 ### Current Issue:
 - The test **Create_ShouldFail_WhenBookingConflictsWithExistingBooking** expects a **ViewResult** when there is a booking conflict, but the controller might be returning a **RedirectToActionResult** (i.e., redirecting to another view, like **Index**).

 ### Why It Matters:
 - If the controller is redirecting, the test needs to reflect that behavior.
 But typically, when a validation error like a booking conflict occurs, it's better to return the form view with the error message so that the user can correct the input.
-This is the more common pattern for good user experience.

 ### Solutions:
 1. **Update the Test**: If we want to maintain the controller's current behavior of redirecting, we can adjust the test to expect a redirect: